sarinmsari/ESP32cam-webserver-with-wifiManager/README.md

 # TresDet-esp32cam

-TredDet is a project for trespaser detection in agricultural feilds.
+### Trespaser detection in agricultural feild

 This repository deals with hardware side code to work on the ESP32cam module

-Libraries used:
+Libraries used:-
 - CameraWebServer
 - WiFiManager